ARMmbed/sal-iface-6lowpan/test/nanostack_tcp/README.md

-# UDP Example
+# TCP Example
-This application sends data packet to mbed 6LoWPAN gateway that echoes data packet back to the client.
+This application sends data packet to a remote server that echoes data packet back to the client.

-This example is implemented as a logic class (UDPTest) wrapping a UDP socket.
-The logic class handles all UDP data sending and receiving.
-Main program will trace the sent and received data when response is received.
+The remote server needs to be running on a PC that is connected to mbed OS Gateway.

+Remote server IPv6 address must be updated to macro HOST_ADDR in file `main.cpp`.

 ## Pre-requisites
 To build and run this example the requirements below are necessary: